 Photo of Julia Post Julia Post

-Prior to joining the Food and Drug practice group, Julia was a member of the Litigation practice group where she focused on representing clients in Hatch-Waxman patent litigation.
+Prior to joining the Food, Drug, and Device practice group, Julia was a member of the Litigation practice group where she focused on representing clients in Hatch-Waxman patent litigation.

 Photo of Anna D. Kraus Anna D. Kraus